MOVING TO SASKATOON

 Saskatoon is a Small and Diverse City with the largest population in the Province of Saskatchewan situated in Central Canada also known as The Prairies.
 We have approximately 8000 - 10000 Muslims staying in the City of the Saskatoon.
 We have 3 Masjids and 2 Musallahs and in the process of building a 4th New Masjid.
 We also have an Islamic School known as Saskatoon Misbah School in Saskatoon, which currently runs its school at The Islamic Association of Saskatchewan (Saskatoon).
-It is operated under its own management but work collaboratively.
+It is operated by its own management but works collaboratively.
 We have Sunday Islamic Arabic Weekend School as well as Maktab Quran Classes.

-South Saskatchewan River splits the City of Saskatoon into the East and West side.
+South Saskatchewan River splits the City of Saskatoon into the East and Westside.
 For housing, our recommendation is to stay on the East Side of Saskatoon or North West of the City.
 Visit www.kijiji.ca to find accommodation.

 With a growing Muslim population, one can now find multiple Halal Take Out and Dine In Restaurants (Spicy Bite, Spicy Time, Swadesh Restaurant, H67 Donair & Pizza, Aalif Restaurant, Lebanese Kitchen, Kebab King, Olympia Restaurant) and Supermarket/Butcheries (Brothers Halal Meat, Swadesh, Deshi Supermarket, Green Supermarket, Petra Market and Jerusalem Butcher Shop) across the City.